Maserati GranTurismo Folgore (2025) review: silent savagery

 The result unsurprisingly is some staggering performance figures.
 Sprinting from 0-60mph will take just 2.7 seconds and it’s capable of a 202mph top speed.
 That latter number is interesting as many EVs, even those with significant power, have much lower top speeds.

 Now to confront the issue of range.
 Maserati has managed to squeeze in a huge 92.5kWh battery, which allows for a claimed 275-mile range.
-While that doesn’t sound masses on a ‘GT’ car, I was pleasantly surprised by its efficiency.
+While that doesn’t sound masses on a ‘GT’ car, we were pleasantly surprised by its efficiency.
 A speedy run up the A1 saw average figures of 2.8mi/kWh, hardly figures to worry efficiency champs, but considering the performance, weight and speed, it’s not bad at all.

 It should mean somewhere around 250 miles, which doesn’t sound all that great, but as the Folgore is equipped with an 800-volt charging infrastructure, maximum DC charging rates are 270kW – meaning a 10 to 80 per cent charge is theoretically possible in less than 20 minutes.
-I was stunned by the Folgore’s charging curve, as even at an 80 per cent state of charge, it was still pulling more than 100kW from a Gridserve charger.
+We were stunned by the Folgore’s charging curve, as even at an 80 per cent state of charge, it was still pulling more than 100kW from a Gridserve charger.
 It should mean that it is possible to do longer trips without stopping to charge for much longer than you would anyway.

 How does it drive?